CLappin/Future-Avalanche-Board/Libero_Projects/README.md

     2. Execute the script, Project -> Execute Script
     3. Select the directory that the script is located in using the "..."
     4. Select the script and select "Open"
-    5. In the arguments text box, enter "AHB"
+    5. In the arguments text box, enter "DES1"
     6. Select the "Run" button to execute the script
     7. Once complete, a script report will be generated.